unlock-protocol/unlock/unlock-protocol-com/blog/new-filters-members-page.md

 ![Filter selection](/images/blog/new-filters-members-page/filter-selection.png)

-When a filter is selected you will be able to see a input or a dropdown (with a set of default values) based on the active filter.
+When a filter is selected the user will see an input or a dropdown (with a set of default values) that lets them enter the specific values they are looking for.

 ![Filter by owner](/images/blog/new-filters-members-page/filter-by-owner.png)